 Leveraged ETFs can’t really be compared to traditional ETFs.
 Traditional ETFs are a passively managed, easy method for novice or busy investors to build wealth over decades.
 Leveraged ETFs are heavily managed, speculative, risky, and usually short-term investments—due to their structure they are most commonly used as a short term investment.
 The managers get financing and rebalance the securities every morning to reach their goal.
 To reflect the active administration, fees are much more expensive than traditional ETFs.

 Some ETFs even try to triple-leverage your investment, or return 300% of the benchmark’s daily performance.
 That sounds pretty good until you consider that a benchmark index can easily go down, which means you’ve just amplified any losses by 300%.

 Unlike many traditional ETFs, which are suitable for any investor with a low-to-medium risk tolerance, these complex financial products might be better suitable for sophisticated investors who like a thrill and who have money they don’t mind losing.

 Should you invest in leveraged ETFs

 Top investing professionals, like Warren Buffet himself, recommend the best way to build wealth for retirement is to consistently stash cash in an ETF that tracks around 500 of the largest U.S. companies.
 That way you’re not placing any bets on the fate of a particular company but rather betting on the U.S. economy itself.
 The theory is that over the very long term, 30 to 50 years, the economy will have grown, although day to day, and year to year and even decade to decade, movement will vary dramatically.
 The same does not apply to leveraged ETFs.

 By nature, leveraged ETFs are generally seen as short-term investments.
 Nevertheless, they may have a place in your portfolio if you’re a seasoned investor and fully understand how they work.
-If you have set aside a specific set of money in your portfolio to “play” with, it may work for you.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+If you have set aside a specific set of money in your portfolio to “play” with, it may work for you.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.